paypal/gorealis/docs/getting-started.md

 It is also possible to create a thermos job using gorealis.
 To do this, however, a thermos payload is required.
-A thermos payload consists of a JSON blob that details the entire task as it exists inside the Aurora Scheduler. *Creating the blob is unfortunately out of the scope of was gorealis does*, so a thermos payload must be generated beforehand or retrieved from the structdump of an existing task for testing purposes.
+A thermos payload consists of a JSON blob that details the entire task as it exists inside the Aurora Scheduler. *Creating the blob is unfortunately out of the scope of what gorealis does*, so a thermos payload must be generated beforehand or retrieved from the structdump of an existing task for testing purposes.

 A sample thermos JSON payload may be found [here](../examples/thermos_payload.json) in the examples folder.